-Follow these five best practices to ensure you get the best performance out of your Neutron APs when utilizing their mesh capabilities:
+Follow these five best practices to ensure you get the best performance out of your EnSky APs when utilizing their mesh capabilities:

 Manipulation of this parameter is a difference between distance and speed.
 Using a higher threshold (e.g. -70 dBm) will enforce faster link speeds across the mesh links, but will require a denser collection of APs to maintain connectivity to all Remote Nodes.
 If this threshold is too high, there is a significant risk of Remote Nodes becoming isolated because they do not meet the threshold criteria.

 3. Best Practice: The network design should cluster the APs into groups consisting of up to four Remote Nodes that are only one hop away from a Root Node.
 The APs should be mounted roughly evenly throughout the property to provide consistent coverage areas.
 At least 20% of your APs, distributed throughout the property, should be Root Nodes.
 Each Remote Node is therefore only one hop away from another Root Node.
 If a Root Node fails, the nearby Remote Nodes will then only be 2-3 hops away from another Root Node.
 This approach requires you to create additional Root Nodes, which can be done by running Ethernet or fiber-optic cable to the remote locations, or by establishing dedicated point-to-(multi)point WDS Bridge links to create “wireless wires” from the root AP back to the wired network.